Rod Jetton

 Rod Jetton (born September 9, 1967) is an American politician, author, and businessman.
-He was a Republican member of the Missouri House of Representatives who represented Missouri's 156th District from 2001 to 2009 and was Speaker of the Missouri House of Representatives from 2005 to 2009.
+He served as a Republican member of the Missouri House of Representatives who represented Missouri's 156th District from 2001 to 2009 and was Speaker of the Missouri House of Representatives from 2005 to 2009.
 Jetton has authored four books about biblical teachings and how to recover from personal crisis.

 Personal

-Jetton is a member of Veterans of Foreign Wars (VFW) Post 5900, the American Legion, Farm Bureau, National Rifle Association and National Federation of Independent Business.
+Jetton is a member of Veterans of Foreign Wars (VFW) Post 5900, the American Legion, Farm Bureau, National Rifle Association of America and National Federation of Independent Business.
 The Bollinger County Chamber of Commerce gave him the "One Year VIP Business Achievement Award" in 1998 for his leadership and service to the community.

 He was married to the former Cassandra (Cassie) James from 1988 until their divorce in October 2009.
 He has three children, Callie, Elaine and Will.
 Jetton told The Southeast Missourian newspaper in July 2011 that he had remarried and is working for civil engineering company in Poplar Bluff, Missouri.
 He also serves as a contributing blogger for a political website, The Recovering Politician, and has written several books.